dwa012/rails_guide/2-3-update_box.md

 #### Rebuild the Vagrant Box

-You may have to do a ``vagrant destroy`` so you can rebuild the box with the new changes.
+You will have to do a ``vagrant destroy`` so you can rebuild the box with the new changes.

-> *Warning*: The destroy will completley erase the VM including the database.
+> **Warning**: The destroy will completley erase the VM including the database.

-To get the VM back up and running you can run the following:
+To use the new box, run the following set of commands on your host machine

 ```
+vagrant destroy
 vagrant up
-vagrant ssh -c "cd ~/; bundle isntall; rake db:create; rake db:migrate"
+vagrant ssh -c "cd ~/; bundle install; rake db:create; rake db:migrate"
-vagrant ssh -c "rake db:migrate"
 ```